- Clinical science

-- After entering the host cell's nucleus, host DNA polymerase completes the positive strand of the partially double-stranded viral DNA, producing cccDNA.
+- After entering the host cell's nucleus, the viral polymerase completes the positive strand of the virus' partially double-stranded relaxed circular DNA (rcDNA).

 - The cccDNA is then transcribed into viral mRNA by host RNA polymerase.

-- The viral mRNA leaves the nucleus, and in the cytoplasm is translated into HBV core proteins and reverse transcriptase.
+- The viral mRNA leaves the nucleus and is translated into HBV core proteins and reverse transcriptase in the cytoplasm.

 - Viral mRNA and reverse transcriptase are packaged into a capsid, where viral mRNA is then reverse-transcribed into viral rcDNA.